Permanent residence UK

 Check out our article about UK Visa.

 Permanent residence in the UK is more commonly referred to as Indefinite Leave To Remain (ILR).
 With IRL status, you can live and work in the UK permanently.
 You may also be eligible to apply for British citizenship after 12 months.
-If you have lived legally in the UK for at least 5 years, chances are you qualify for residency and PR UK is on the cards.
+If you have lived legally in the UK for at least five years, chances are you qualify for residency and PR UK is on the cards.
 Here we will provide how to get PR in the UK.

 When it comes to residency, completing the application is, indeed, one of the last things you will do.
 First, you need to check your eligibility and collect all the relevant paperwork.
 Then you need to ensure you have access to all details about your immigration history, especially if you have been on a variety of visas since your arrival in the country.